Bidens Immigration Policy Takes Heat As Migrant Levels Soar - UrduPoint

 The US Congress is this week considering two immigration bills.

-One of them would grant several categories of migrant, including people brought to the country as children -- so-called "Dreamers" -- an immediate path to permanent residence.
+One of them would grant several categories of migrants, including people brought to the country as children -- so-called "Dreamers" -- an immediate path to permanent residence.